MapsPeople/docs/src/web/v4/getting-started/directions.md

 > See all available directions render options in the [reference documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.directions.DirectionsRenderer.html).

+Now our example app is ready to provide Directions.
+Next up is how to give it an _Origin_ and _Destination_ and draw the route between.

 ### Draw a route on the map

+To display a route on the map, we use the _coordinates_ of an _Origin_ and _Destination_ and draw a line between them.
+For this, we use MapsIndoors' `directionsRender`.

-To display a route between two coordinates the MapsIndoors `directionsRender` need an origin coordinate and destination coordinate.
-The destination coordinate will be retrieved dynamically using the coordinate of the clicked location in the search results list.
+The _Destination_ coordinate is retrieved dynamically, using the coordinate of the selected Location in the search results list.
+In this tutorial, the _Origin_ is a hardcoded coordinate.

+In the following example, this is what happens:

-* Create a new `getRoute` method in main.js which accepts a "location".
+1. Create a new `getRoute` method in `main.js` which accepts a `location`
-* Create two new constants, one for origin coordinate and another for destination coordinate.
-For the sake of simplicity of this tutorial the origin will be a hardcoded coordinate.
+1. Create two new constants, one for the _Origin_'s coordinate, and another for the _Destination_'s coordinate
-* Add another constant defining the route parameters.
+1. Add another constant defining the `routeParameters`
-* Using the [MapsIndoors Directions Service](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.services.DirectionsService.html#getRoute) call the `getRoute` method to get the fastest route between the two coordinates.
+1. Using the [MapsIndoors Directions Service](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.services.DirectionsService.html#getRoute) call the `getRoute` method to get the fastest route between the two coordinates

     > See all available route parameters in the [reference documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.services.DirectionsService.html#getRoute).

-* Using the [MapsIndoors Directions Renderer](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.directions.DirectionsRenderer.html#setRoute) call the `setRoute` method to display the route on the map.
+1. Using the [MapsIndoors Directions Renderer](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.directions.DirectionsRenderer.html#setRoute) call the `setRoute` method to display the route on the map

 ```js
 // main.js